-Trier University offers several Master degree programs which are completely taught in English.
+Trier University offers several master's courses taught entirely in English.

 Nassim Badaoui (Germany)